Washington has 1,371 trained officials ready to begin contact tracing on the coronavirus, Inslee says

 Inslee said the state will have 1,371 trained contact tracers — 630 local and state health officials, 390 from the state Department of Licensing and 351 from the National Guard.
 Inslee said he was confident that was enough tracers to handle each new case currently being reported.
 Washington has generally been seeing 200 to 300 new cases reported each day for the last several weeks.

 This, Inslee said, is the same work local health departments have done for decades, to try to tamp down outbreaks of diseases like tuberculosis and hepatitis, but “on a much grander scale.”
+And the state will depend on local health departments to request contact tracers to be deployed, when there are positive tests in their counties.

 Local health departments generally gave up contact tracing coronavirus cases months ago, after the disease became too widespread and their resources were stretched too thin.
 King County stopped contact tracing March 5.